 - back-hand english (BHE) and front-hand english (FHE)

 - SAWS BHE/FHE calibration handout

 - squirt, swerve, and throw effects

 - throw tutorial

-There is no sliver-bullet “style of play” that can magically solve all of the “challenges” associate with compensating one’s aim for squirt (CB deflection), swerve, and throw when using sidespin.
-The BHE and FHE aim-and-pivot methods can be used to adjust for squirt (and in some cases the combination of squirt, swerve and/or throw, using an “effective pivot length” for each shot), but swerve and throw vary too much with shot speed, shot distance, cue elevation, type and amount of english, amount of forward roll, ball and cloth conditions, etc. The best you can do is be knowledgeable of all of the squirt/swerve/throw effects and/or have solid intuition based on many years of successful practice and play.
-There is no magical “style of play” that can solve all of the world’s problems … playing pool at a high level is simply not easy.
+There is no sliver-bullet “aiming system” that can magically solve all of the “challenges” associate with compensating one’s aim for squirt, swerve, and throw when using sidespin.
+Swerve and throw vary too much with shot speed, shot distance, cut angle, cue elevation, type and amount of english, amount of top/bottom spin, ball and cloth conditions, etc. Although, it can help to be knowledgeable of all of the squirt/swerve/throw effects and/or have solid intuition based on many years of successful practice and play.

 The aiming systems used in this video are covered in great detail in the System for Aiming With Sidespin (SAWS).